^

 Treatment of esophageal diverticulum

-Specific treatment is usually not required, but with large or symptomatic diverticula sometimes their resection is necessary.
-Esophageal diverticula associated with motor disorders require treatment of the underlying disease.
-For example, there are reports of a cryopharyngeal myotomy when resection of a Zenker diverticulum.
+Specific treatment is usually not required, but resection is sometimes necessary for large or symptomatic diverticula.
+Esophageal diverticula associated with motility disorders require treatment of the underlying disorder.
+For example, there are reports of a case where a cricopharyngeal myotomy was performed during resection of a Zenker diverticulum.

 You are reporting a typo in the following text: